 For approximately 7% of Canadians, food allergies are no laughing matter.
 Those with food allergies have immune systems that mistakenly react to proteins in certain foods.
 Reactions can range from minor skin irritations, to gastro-intestinal issues, respiratory or cardiovascular problems, and even death.
 Health Canada has implemented strict rules when it comes to labelling packaged foods with allergen warnings.

 Canadians have always had a soft spot for Buffalo, NY.
 If cities could be adopted, Canada would have made Buffalo a member of the family long ago.
 We love to shop and watch football games there, and occasionally poke fun at the number of snow storms they get hit with.
 Another favourite is the famed Buffalo chicken wing!
+This year, celebrate the 50th Anniversary of the Buffalo Wing—it’s a saucy one.

 The summer months bring so much fresh local produce at the grocery store.
 Backyard gardens are ripening with fresh vegetables and herbs.
 This tasty ragu recipe uses wholesome ingredients you can be proud to serve to your family.
 Pillowy soft gnocchi that your kids will love and a filling and flavourful sauce they'll devour.